- Clostridium botulinum is a bacterium that produces dangerous toxins (botulinum toxins) under low-oxygen conditions.

 Other types of intoxication

 Waterborne botulism could theoretically result from the ingestion of the pre-formed toxin.
-However, as common water treatment processes (e.g. boiling, disinfection with 0.1% hypochlorite bleach solution) destroy the toxin, the risk is considered low.
+However, as common water treatment processes (such as boiling, disinfection with 0.1% hypochlorite bleach solution) destroy the toxin, the risk is considered low.

 Botulism of undetermined origin usually involves adult cases where no food or wound source can be identified.
 These cases are comparable to infant botulism and may occur when the normal gut flora has been altered as a result of surgical procedures or antibiotic therapy.